lowsaelee/word_cloud/README.md

 # Word Cloud

-This is a simple word cloud project of Iu Mien words from the 15 languages lessons on LearnMien.com using NLTK.
+This is a word cloud project of Iu Mien words from the 15 language lessons on LearnMien.com using NLTK.